The Milkman Cometh

 The Milkman Cometh is a Canadian black comedy short film, directed by Lorne Bailey and released in 1988.
-The film centres on an office worker (Kelly Kyle) who becomes transfixed by the bucolic nature scene on a can of milk at the coffee machine.
+The film centres on an office worker (Kerry Kyle) who becomes transfixed by the bucolic nature scene on a can of milk at the coffee machine.

 The film received a Genie Award nomination for Best Live Action Short Drama at the 10th Genie Awards in 1989.